qdread/SEAStats/_drafts/faq.md

 ## What does the help you provide "look like"?

 It ranges the whole gamut from a quick email or 10-minute conversation, to a collaboration that can last for months or years.
 I can answer questions you have, help point you toward resources that can help you learn about the stats or models you need, or review code or text you've written to make sure it's correct.
 If needed, I can do some analysis for you, or even take the lead on the entire data manipulation, analysis, and presentation workflow.
 It really depends on your needs.
 Every project is different!
+But no matter what, it is a "co-creation" process where we will work together to use your data to tell the story you want to tell.

 ## Do you have any favorite methods or approaches?

-- Bayesian models
+I am a big proponent of Bayesian methods.
+They are more flexible and allow us to fit models that classical statistical approaches just can't handle.
+Also, philosophically it's a better way to approach science: classical statistics tries to reject or not reject a null hypothesis, which gives the false impression that the world is black and white and there are "yes or no" answers to our hypotheses about the world.
+Bayesian statistics is more about estimating the size of the effects and being honest about the level of uncertainty we have for any claim we make about the world.
+Of course, I know many people haven't been trained in that approach, so I am happy to work with you to learn more about it.
+Even if you don't become a Bayesian, it's important to at least be familiar with the terminology and the ideas behind it because you will start to see it more and more in the literature as time goes on.

+Whether we're working with Bayesian or classical models, I really like GLMMs (generalized linear mixed models).
+They are a very flexible kind of model that allow us to work with data with all kinds of non-independence in space and time, and all kinds of distributions.

+Bayesian stats and GLMMs are best for "small data" or medium-sized data.
+When it comes to big data, we have to move to machine learning approaches.
+As I said above, I am not an expert in those but I am excited to learn with you!

 ## What statistical programming languages do you use?